CurseOfX/CurseOfX/README.md

 ──── ୨୧ ──── Hvykin is Curse ( The Curse of X )

-Metamy comf ship ! 𐙚
+Metamy comf ship ! 𐙚 / Ceo of Metamy /Neometamy

 please don't copy my skins, you will get blocked.